-Since ICT has become a major part of the school curriculum, the use of computers and IT resources has grown exponentially.
+ICT is major part of the school curriculum, the use of computers and IT resources has grown exponentially and continues to grow.
 Almost gone are the days of running a few standalone PCs, or running a Peer to Peer Internet enabled network.
 It is time to embrace the centralised server environment.
-It isn't as complex as it seems.
-This guide will help you to plan for your new network and give you some things to look out for when discussing a network with a third party company.
+It isn’t as complex as it seems.
+This guide will help you get started with planning a school network and give you some things to look out for when discussing a network with a third party company.

 When I first started to manage a School network, everything was already in place, there were servers, network cables and computers.
 The computer rooms pretty much ran themselves mainly due to good design on the network software and management tools.